 Learning Outcome 4 – Understand the Requirements for Testing Electrical Installations

 Learning Outcome 5 – Performing Inspection and Testing of Electrical Installations (Unit 502)

 Assessment methods for the 2391-52 course include a short-written examination, an open book online multi-choice exam consisting of 60 questions and a practical assessment on a simulated installation and visual inspection.

-Current course examination centres (offered by XS Training) are – Bradford, Bristol, Bury St Edmunds, Harlow, Hull, Nottingham, Warrington, Waterlooville (Portsmouth), and East London.
+Current course examination centres (offered by XS Training) are – Bradford, Bristol, Bury St Edmunds, Harlow, Hull, Nottingham, Warrington and Waterlooville (Portsmouth).

 C&G 2391-52 Course Suitability